benhulan/advanced-nodejs/README.md

  - The following files contain lists of commands to be run within a node repl, or with the `node -p "[COMMAND]"` syntax
   - `url.js`
   - `os.js`
+ - `inherits.js` does not really do anything useful but demonstrates the deprecated `util.inherits` method which you may encounter